richardgourley/django-relationships-explained-in-postgresql/4-onetomany-setnull.md

 - A one to many relationship is created with a 'ForeignKey' field passing in the related object.
 - If set to 'on_delete=models.SET_NULL', this object will not be deleted if a 'parent' object is deleted, but the parent object will be set to null.
 - Django will take care of the auto increment of property ids.
-- Django checks fields with 'blank=False' are not empty in the Django admin or on the client side.
+- Django checks fields with 'blank=False' are not empty strings in the Django admin or on the client side.

 ### Accessing Django objects